Specification-Guided Repair of Arithmetic Errors in Dafny Programs using LLMs: Approach

 \section{Approach}

-Our approach to repairing arithmetic bugs in Dafny programs uses formal specifications as correctness oracles and LLMs for patch generation, also exemplified in~\Cref{fig:pipeline}.
+Our approach to repairing arithmetic bugs in Dafny programs uses formal specifications as correctness oracles and LLMs for patch generation, as illustrated in~\Cref{fig:pipeline}.
 We assume that each program contains a single bug and that the formal specification is correct.
 Our approach consists of three main phases: \begin{enumerate} \item Fault localization using formal reasoning; \item Patch generation using LLMs; \item Patch validation using the Dafny verifier. \end{enumerate}

 The tool receives a buggy Dafny program and its corresponding specification.
 It first identifies a ranked list of suspicious lines using static analysis.
 For each suspicious line, it then queries an LLM to generate candidate fixes.
 Each candidate is inserted into the program and checked by the verifier.
 If verification fails, the model is queried again (up to three times per line).
-The process terminates when a verified patch is found, or all options are exhausted.
+The process terminates when a verified patch is found or all options are exhausted.